Infrared Sauna for Lyme Disease

 Infrared Sauna Options:

-• Portable Infrared Sauna- cost is about $190.
+Portable Infrared Sauna - cost is about $1900.
 The benefits are much lower cost than stationary saunas and portable; can be used at home.
 Targets body from the neck down (head sticks out).
 Takes about 5 minutes to heat up.
 This basic system, of course, has limitations.

-• Stationary FIR sauna: Starts at around $1000.
-Takes longer than portable versions to heat up (20-30 minutes), targets the entire body rather than from neck down.
+Stationary Infrared Sauna: Starts at around $2000.
+Takes longer than portable versions to heat up (20-30 minutes), targets the entire body rather than from neck down with multiple settings.and optins

 Cons & Limitations